SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 "Rarity has outdone herself once again, this is just wow!"

-Pinkie spun around and laid down next to Rarity, showing her the inside of the magazine.
+Pinkie spun around and lay down next to Rarity, showing her the inside of the magazine.

 "I need this dress in my life, where can I buy one for me and my husband?"